HarukiToreda/Meshtastic-Experiments/Web-Flasher.md

     const firmwareBuffer = await response.arrayBuffer();

     await port.open(options);
-    // Use the determined constructor
-    const esptool = new ESPToolConstructor(port);
+    // Now that the companion file is loaded, ESPTool should be a constructor. const esptool = new window.ESPTool(port);

     await esptool.connect();
     log('Starting flash process...');